No more throwing out spoiled food! Here’s how to keep good groceries from going bad so you can enjoy them longer.

 Keep Good Groceries from Going Bad

-Unless you plan to use up the groceries you just bought right away, properly storing them away will keep them from going bad and staying fresh longer.
+Unless you plan to use up the groceries you just bought, properly storing them away will keep your groceries from going bad and staying fresh longer.
 Here’s how.

 - Whole-grain bread – Always refrigerate.
 If you’re not going to use it within a few days, freeze the loaf still in its bag.